robatwilliams/hills-api/docs/discussion-notes.md

 - Whiteboard
   - API gateway (proxy integration)
   - Lambdas (graphql one is the only important one)
-  - Aurora Serverless (with Data API)
+  - Aurora Serverless (with Data API) = RDS MySQL/etc. without caring about individual instances
 - Serverless framework to deploy
   - via CloudFormation, makes it pretty easy especially to get started then branch out into other bits as you learn
   - did not inspire much confidence for use in a real app - missing functionality, bugs, needing 3rd party plugins